survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ![Lazy loaded content](images/lazy.png)

-Perhaps the more interesting thing is to see what the build result looks like.
+The build result is the more interesting part.
 If you run `npm run build`, you should see something like this:

 ```bash
 Hash: 4f6f78b2fd2c38e8200d